hwdsl2/docker-ipsec-vpn-server/README.md

 This will create a single user account for VPN login.
 The IPsec PSK (pre-shared key) is specified by the `VPN_IPSEC_PSK` environment variable.
 The VPN username is defined in `VPN_USER`, and VPN password is specified by `VPN_PASSWORD`.

 **Note:** In your `env` file, DO NOT put single or double quotes around values, or add space around `=`.
+Also, DO NOT use these characters within values: `\ " '`

-All the variables to this image are optional, which means you don't have to type in any environment variables, and you can have an IPsec VPN server out of the box!
+All the variables to this image are optional, which means you don't have to type in any environment variable, and you can have an IPsec VPN server out of the box!
 Read the sections below for details.

 ### Start the IPsec VPN server